Conference Day MC

 Hilary Burden at Racecourse known as Dackeelar by the original people of Surrey Hills, perched on the ruins of the 1829 shepherd’s cottage set amidst ancient acres of indigenous grassland.

 Racecourse was named by Henry Hellyer, the first European to see these plains when he climbed St Valentines Peak on 15 Feb 1827.
-The photo looks SE towards Mt Beecroft, Cradle Mt and Barn Bluff.
+The photo looks South East towards Mt Beecroft, Cradle Mt and Barn Bluff.

 PHOTO: Shane Pinner